parikshit-pareek/Closed-form-Power-Flow/README.md

 }
 ```

-In perticular, the code can be used to obtain the closed-form power flow expression and performance analysis results as given in table 1 and section V-A of the manuscript.
+In particular, the code can be used to obtain the closed-form power flow expression and performance analysis results as given in table 1 and section V-A of the manuscript.

 ## Details of Files:
 - `CFPF_multikernel.m` : Main file to run the code for obtaining the CFPF Approximation and Performance for different kernels.